unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/hide_deco.md

 While it's possible to hide these axis decorations by setting the axis settings with `axis=(;...)`, `Makie.Axis` provides multiple variables for different aspects of the plot.
 This means that removing all decorations is only possible by setting many variables each time.

-Makie does provide methods like `hidespines` and `hidedecorations`, but the user may not have easy access to the axis their plot is drawn in.
+Makie does provide methods like `hidespines!` and `hidedecorations!`, but the user may not have easy access to the axis their plot is drawn in.

 Instead, these functions can be called by setting variables with `layout = (;)`: